Benjamin Civiletti

-Benjamin Richard Civiletti (July 17, 1935 – October 16, 2022) was an American lawyer who served as the United States Attorney General during the Carter administration, from 1979 to 1981.
+Benjamin Richard Civiletti (July 17, 1935 – October 16, 2022) was an American lawyer who served as the 73rd United States Attorney General during the last year and a half of the Carter administration, from 1979 to 1981.
 The first Italian American to lead the U.S. Department of Justice, he previously served as the Deputy Attorney General and Assistant Attorney General for the Criminal Division.
 Later he was a senior partner in the Baltimore-based law firm of Venable LLP (known until 2003 as Venable, Baetjer & Howard).
 He specialized in commercial litigation and internal investigations working at Venable LLP.

 Beginning in 2001, Civiletti was one of the three members of the Independent Review Board, a board that the International Brotherhood of Teamsters union must answer to when allegations of corruption or organized crime infiltration surface under the terms of a consent decree issued in 1989 by a federal district court judgment.

 Early life and career

 Civiletti was born in Peekskill, New York.
 His father, Benjamin, worked as a grocery store manager; his mother was Virginia (Muller).
 Civiletti was raised in nearby Lake Mahopac and Shrub Oak and attended the Washington Irving High School which was in Tarrytown.
 He graduated from Johns Hopkins University receiving a Bachelor of Arts in psychology in 1957.
 He attended Columbia Law School and earned a Bachelor of Laws degree from the University of Maryland School of Law in Baltimore.

 Civiletti was a law clerk for W. Calvin Chesnut, a judge on the U.S. District Court for the District of Maryland.
 He then became an assistant United States Attorney in Baltimore a year after graduating from law school, serving in that capacity until 1964.